rams3sh/Dirty-Scripts/Thupparivalan/README.md

 ii. thuppu.config - The config file for the tool with all the parameters set.

-iii. credentials.json - File containing your credentials required to query,fetch and download files using google drive api
+iii. credentials.json - File containing your credentials for authenticating into drive api.
+Not required anymore as it is required intially only to get the token.json.

 iv token.json - File containing authorization details with Full Access Scope.